kitnato/neverquest/source/data/manual.md

 Also provides a certain [range](#range) that delays contact with the monster.

-Requires finite munitions as part of the second slot, which can be purchased from the [fletcher](#fletcher).
-Also requires the [archery](#archery) skill.
+Requires the [archery](#archery) skill.
+Also requires munitions, which can be crafted by the [fletcher](#fletcher).
+Munition storage must first be procured from the [merchant](#merchant).

 ##### Weapon class

-Whatever its melee or ranged, a weapon additionally falls into one of several classes that grants certain modifiers.
+Whatever melee or ranged, a weapon additionally falls into one of several classes that grants certain modifiers.
 These modifiers are only applied if the associated [skill](#skills) is acquired.

 ###### Blunt weapons